Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

 Use the Firmware Action Service (FAS) to update the firmware on supported hardware devices.
 Each procedure includes the prerequisites and example recipes required to update the firmware.

-When updating an entire system, walk down the device hierarchy component type by component type, starting first with 'Routers' (switches), proceeding to Chassis, and then finally to Nodes.
+When updating an entire system, walk down the device hierarchy component type by component type, starting first with Routers (switches), proceeding to Chassis, and then finally to Nodes.
 While this is not strictly necessary, it does help eliminate confusion.

 Refer to [FAS Filters](FAS_Filters.md) for more information on the content used in the example JSON files.